Frequently Asked Questions

 Bike Drop Off

-Due to an early race start for some athletes ALL BIKES will be dropped off / checked in to transition the night prior to the race.
+Due to an early race start for some athletes ALL BIKES for the Sprint and Standard race ONLY will be dropped off / checked in to transition the night prior to the race.

 This minimizes the rush on race morning and also ensures the transition is less busy while the races are in progress.
 Athletes will be allowed into transition at all times but in controlled numbers.
 This is to ensure those racing are not impeded.
 Please ensure you access transition as little as possible once the race waves start.